Unconstrained Facial Action Unit Detection via Latent Feature Domain: Experiments

 \subsubsection{Implementation Details}

-Our ADLD framework consists of $F_a$, $F_l$, $E_f$, $E_t$, $G$, $D_l$, $D^s_f$ and $D^t_f$. $E_f$ sequentially contains $2$ blocks of $2$ convolutional layers, each of which is followed by an average pooling layer. $F_a$ uses an independent branch to estimate the occurrence probability of each AU respectively, in which each branch contains $4$ convolutional layers followed by a global average pooling layer~\cite{lin2013network} and a one-dimensional fully-connected layer. $F_l$ and $D_l$ have the same structure with $5$ convolutional layers, where the last layer has $n$ channels. $E_{t}$ is made up of $4$ convolutional layers, and $G$ contains $5$ convolutional layers. $D^s_f$ and $D^t_f$ have the same structure with $5$ convolutional layers.
+Our ADLD framework consists of $F_a$, $F_l$, $E_f$, $E_t$, $G$, $D_l$, $D^s_f$ and $D^t_f$.
+Specifically, $F_a$ uses an independent branch to estimate the occurrence probability of each AU, in which each branch contains $4$ convolutional layers followed by a global average pooling layer~\cite{lin2013network} and a one-dimensional fully-connected layer. $F_l$ and $D_l$ have the same structure with $5$ convolutional layers, where the last layer has $n$ channels.
+Other modules are mainly composed of convolutional layers, in which $D^s_f$ and $D^t_f$ share the same structure.
 For $E_f$ and $F_a$ which are related to the AU detection task, each convolutional layer is followed by Batch Normalization~\cite{ioffe2015batch} and Parametric Rectified Linear Unit (PReLU)~\cite{he2015delving}.
 For $F_l$, $E_t$, $G$, $D_l$, $D^s_f$ and $D^t_f$ with generation and discrimination, each convolutional layer is followed by Instance Normalization~\cite{ulyanov2016instance} and PReLU.
 To facilitate feature translation, the Tanh function is applied to the outputs of $E_f$, $E_{t}$ and $G$.
-The numbers of channels for $x^t$, $z^t_t$ and $z^t_l$ are $64$, $64$ and $1$, respectively.